Amber Vlangas

 In all of these roles, Larry has used the intersectionality of his personal and professional experiences to obtain the most benefit to the individual and their communities by advocating that each person be seen as an individual worthy of respect, that their story be heard, and that barriers to quality services be lifted.

-Josh Hoe
+Joshua Hoe

 Joshua B. Hoe is a policy analyst at Safe & Just Michigan.
 Prior to his work at Safe & Just Michigan Josh help ensure passage of the federal First Step Act as a consultant.
 As a policy analyst in Michigan, he has been part of coalitions passing Raise the Age and Clean Slate expungement legislative packages.
 Josh is also the host of the Decarceration Nation Podcast.
 He holds a bachelor’s degree in political science and a master’s degree in international relations from the University of Central Oklahoma.